 At this point in time, counsellors are not eligible for Medicare rebates.
 If you are under the mental health plan from your GP, you may choose to see a psychologist.
 However, it must be noted that a ‘gap’ between the Medicare rebate and the psychologist fee may be incurred.
 This is often similar to what you would pay when seeing a counsellor.
 Also be aware that mental health plans only cover a maximum of ten sessions.
 Following these sessions, you will be required to pay the full psychologist fee (which can be over $150p/h).
 Seeing a qualified counsellor can, in the long run, be a more cost-effective way of seeking the help you need.
-If you are experiencing financial difficulties, please chat to us to see how we may be able to assist you.
+If you are experiencing financial difficulties, please chat to me to see how we may be able to assist you.

 What are the fees and payment methods?

 The current standard fee is $130 p/h for bookings before 4pm on weekdays, and $140 p/h for after 4pm on weekdays and Saturdays.

 I am willing to negotiate a discount for special circumstances, only for sessions before 4pm on weekdays.
 Concessions may be given to students or concession cardholders.
 Please chat to me for more information.
 I hope that cost will not be the deciding factor that deters you from seeking help.